KaiNorberg/PatchworkOS/README.md

 It's important to note that `proc_create()` is not a system call; it's a wrapper around the `/proc/clone` file which when opened returns the root of the new processes proc directory.
 The kernel does nothing more than provide an empty address space that `proc_create()` fills using the `mem` file in the child's proc directory.
 This means that the path specified to the executable or paths specified within the executable (for example to the dynamic linker) are from the parents perspective.

-Finally, there is no way to directly kill a process, instead a process will be killed when its proc directories reference count reaches zero.
+A process will be freed when its proc directories reference count reaches zero.

 ### Environment Variables